Nuisance Bear (2021 film)

-Nuisance Bear is a Canadian short documentary film, directed by Jack Weisman and Gabriela Osio Vanden and released in 2021.
+Nuisance Bear is a 2021 Canadian short documentary film, directed by Jack Weisman and Gabriela Osio Vanden.

+A full-length version of the film, Nuisance Bear, premiered at the 2026 Sundance Film Festival.

 Summary

 The film is a portrait of the polar bears in and around the town of Churchill, Manitoba.

 Awards

 The film had its world premiere at the 2021 Toronto International Film Festival, where it received an honorable mention from the jury for the Best Canadian Short Film award.
 The film subsequently screened at True/False Film Festival 2022 and SXSW Film Festival 2022.

 Nuisance Bear received a Canadian Screen Award nomination for Best Short Documentary at the 10th Canadian Screen Awards in 2022.